Rarkness/Obesity-Levels-and-Public-Health/README.md

 - Scikit-learn: Linear regression analysis.

-More to be added as we progress with the project

 # **Data Overview**

 This dataset provides a comprehensive view of factors linked to obesity by combining demographic, behavioral, and health-related details.
 It captures key aspects such as age, gender, physical condition, and BMI classifications.
 It also tracks eating habits, including the consumption of high-calorie foods, vegetables, and alcohol, as well as meal frequency, snacking, water intake, and physical activity levels.
 This diverse range of attributes enables a detailed analysis of obesity-related factors.